 Be a part of Endangered Species Day!
 Every year, we organize celebrations and days of action around the country to celebrate conservation successes and work to make our world safer for endangered and threatened species.
 If you don’t already have plans, we have some ideas here for ways you can be a part of Endangered Species Day and you can look for an event near you!

-In the spirit of celebrating this 12th Endangered Species Day, we’ve put together 12 success stories in endangered species recovery.
+In the spirit of celebrating Endangered Species Day, we’ve put together 12 success stories in endangered species recovery.
 Tweet your favorite species success stories by clicking the bird icon and if you have other endangered species success stories you want to celebrate, please share them in the comments!

 1: Bald Eagle By the early 1960’s, the count of nesting bald eagles plummeted to about 480 in the lower 48 states.
 Today, with some 14,000 breeding pairs in the skies over North America, the bald eagle endures as a testament to the strength and undeniable moral correctness of the Endangered Species Act.

 2: American Alligator By the 1950s, the American alligator had been hunted and traded to near-extinction.
 Captive breeding and strong enforcement of habitat protections and hunting regulations have contributed to its resurgence.
 Alligators now number around 5 million from North Carolina through Texas, with the largest populations in Louisiana and Florida.

 3: Green Sea Turtle In 1990, fewer than fifty green sea turtles were documented nesting at the Archie Carr National Wildlife Refuge on Florida’s east coast.
 This 20-mile stretch of beach hosted more than 10,000 green sea turtle nests in 2013, making this one of the greatest conservation success stories of our time.